wuyichen24/coding-interview/README.md

 | [LC1444 Number of Ways of Cutting a Pizza](docs/problems/array/2d/Number_Of_Ways_Of_Cutting_Pizza.md) | ByteDance | |
 | [LC1048 Longest String Chain](docs/problems/array/Longest_String_Chain.md) | ByteDance | |

-`*` means the page still needs to be added more details.
+`*` means the solution has been provided and verified.
+But still need to add more details to explain the idea.
+`**` means the question was captured but no solution provided.